gleam-lang/website/_posts/2024-11-18-context-aware-compilation.md

 ## Context aware errors

-A big part of what makes Gleam productive is the way its powerful static analysis can immediately provide you feedback as you type, enabling you to confidently make changes within large or unfamiliar codebases.
+A big part of what makes Gleam productive is the way its powerful static analysis can immediately provide you with feedback as you type, enabling you to confidently make changes within large or unfamiliar codebases.
 Much of this feedback will come in the form of error messages, so it is vital that they are as clear and as understandable as possible.